“I just like the way mothers encourage one another freely.”

 Immediate breastfeeding—in the first hour after birth—helps set mom and baby up for a successful breastfeeding journey.

 Exclusive breastfeeding has enormous health benefits for both mothers and their newborns.
 Breast milk contains everything a baby needs in the first 6 months of life and protects against illnesses like pneumonia and diarrhea.
 This is especially important in places like Kenya and Nigeria where infection rates are high.
 However, as in countries all over the world, many women don’t know about or aren’t able to follow through on these practices for a number of reasons.
 Group sessions help expecting mothers anticipate and problem solve for potential barriers, like a mother-in-law who thinks solid food will help a baby sleep better.
+Learn when a baby boy should start talking.
+There can be huge differences in how language progresses from one child to another.

 At these group sessions, the facilitator might use a doll or videos to demonstrate good breastfeeding positions—the cradle, cross-cradle, clutch or football, or side-lying—and discuss concerns or misconceptions the expectant mothers might have.
 Such advice and lessons have proven to be helpful to women who are encouraged to follow through, says midwife Jenipher Ang’aha, who works with expecting moms in Kenya.
 When new moms meet following the birth of their babies, they “talk about how the babies breastfeed—like, ‘My baby does not give me time to rest,’” she says.
 “The rest respond and say, ‘You must eat and drink a lot of porridge and soup…otherwise you will be very thin and weak.’
 Those with first babies learn a lot from the mothers with experience.”